SirBenedick/historic-portfolio-analyzer/README.md

 #### Idea dump

+- Style: Indicate which symbols have been downloaded
 - Add: Store meta data for symbol in symbolstore (change data flow, (full name, currency, region)
 - Add: Store for symbols to be fetched (in case API limit is reached)(set version of index db to current date)
 - Add: Store datet of fetched data, refresh if is too old